lRomul/sensorium/README.md

 * CutMix [12] with alpha 1.0 and usage probability 0.5
 * The sampling of different mice in the batch is random by uniform distribution

-Each dataset sample is a grayscale video, behavior activity (pupil center, pupil dilation, and running speed), and the neuron responses of one mouse.
+Each dataset sample consists of a grayscale video, behavior activity measurements (pupil center, pupil dilation, and running speed), and the neuron responses of a single mouse.
 All data is presented at 30 FPS.
 During training, the model consumes 16, skipping every second frame (equivalent to 16 neighboring frames at 15 FPS).
 The video frames were zero-padded to 64x64 pixels.
 The behavior activities were added as separate channels.
+No normalization is applied to the target and input tensors during training.

 The ensemble of models from all folds gets 0.2905 single-trial correlation on the main track and 0.2207 on the bonus track in the final phase of the competition.
 This result would be enough to take first place in both tracks.

 ### Knowledge Distillation ([config](configs/distillation_001.py))

-For an individual sample in the batch, the loss was calculated only for the responses of only one mouse.
+For an individual sample in the batch, the loss was calculated for the responses of only one mouse.
 Because the input tensor is associated with a single mouse trial, and there are no neural activity data for other mice.
 However, the model can predict responses for all mice from the input tensor.
 In the second stage of training, I used a method similar to knowledge distillation [13].
 I created a pipeline where models from the first stage predict unlabeled responses during training.